vinisander1024/Project_Lemon_Food_App/README.md

-# Little Lemon Demo
+Little Lemon Demo

-**Little Lemon Demo** is a SwiftUI-based iOS app that demostrates the skills gain in the Meta iOS Professional Developer Certification.
-The application is programmed using SwiftUI.
-It has an onboarding section, home section which has a mock menu, and a profile section.
-The profile section allows users to manage their personal information and profile picture.
-Users can update their first name, last name, and email, as well as change their profile picture by either taking a photo with the camera or selecting one from the photo library.
+Little Lemon Demo is an iOS app developed with SwiftUI, showcasing the skills acquired during the Meta iOS Professional Developer Certification program.
+This application offers a seamless user experience and is packed with a range of features:

-## Features
+Key Features
-- Onboarding to collect personal information (first name, last name, email).
+- Onboarding: Collect user's personal information, including first name, last name, and email.
-- Log into the application and only go back to onboarding after logging out.
+- Login: Users can securely log in to the application, and easily return to the onboarding section after logging out.
-- Have a demo menu list.
+- Home Section: This section presents a mock menu for users to explore.
+- Demo Menu: Offers a comprehensive list of items for users to explore.
-- Filter demo menu list by category buttons and/or by text search.
+- Filtering: Users can filter the demo menu list by category buttons and/or by using a text search.
-- View and edit personal information (first name, last name, email).
+- Profile Management: Users have the ability to view and edit their personal information, including first name, last name, and email.
-- Change and update the profile picture.
+- Profile Picture: Users can change and update their profile picture.
-- Save changes and profile picture to local storage (UserDefaults and document directory).
+- Local Storage: All changes and profile pictures are saved locally, utilizing UserDefaults and the document directory for data storage.
-- Logout from the app.
+- Logout: Easily log out from the app.
+- The Little Lemon Demo app is designed to provide a complete and interactive user experience, allowing users to manage their profile and explore a variety of features.

 ## Prerequisites